If your child was born between 1 September 2016 and 31 August 2017, they’ll be ready for starting school in September 2021.

 Before you apply for your child a place, please look at the information in our booklet Admission to School - Academic Year 2021 - 2022 - Advice to Parents.

 Applying for a place before 15 January 2021

-For your child to start primary school in September 2020, you need to apply for a place before the deadline of 15 January 2020.
-There are two ways you can do this:
+For your child to start primary school in September 2021, you need to apply for a place before the deadline of 15 January 2021.
+You must apply online for your child to start primary school.

 Summer born children

 A child reaches compulsory school age on the prescribed day following their fifth birthday.
 The prescribed days are 31 December, 31 March and 31 August.